- Bluebell Inn

 The visitor centre for Sulwath Brewery acts as a showcase for the brewery's beers with four in cask conditioned form.
 At times there may be guest beers from elsewhere.
-One draught cider, usually from Westons is also available.
-Winner of the CAMRA Area Cider Pub of the Year 2020.
+One cider, usually from Westons is also available.
 Dried hop bines decorate the walls and old wooden casks of various sizes provide some of the furniture.
-Brewery tours are available and there are annual beer festivals at the end of May and the end of August.
+Brewery tours are available Monday and Friday.
 Occasional Sunday opening for special events which are usually published on Facebook.
-Local CAMRA Cider Pub of the Year for 2020.

 - Farmers Inn

 A 300 year old village inn run personally by the proprietors.
 It is a real village pub with a good atmosphere and service.
 The building has a small bar and lounge with a separate games room that also houses the village Post Office.
 It is the Local CAMRA Dumfriesshire Area Pub of the Year 2019.
 The bar has a cosy feel about it which is enhanced by a nice warming stove in winter.
-The inn is close to the Savings Bank Museum at Ruthwell.
+The inn is close to the Savings Bank Museum at Ruthwell and the 8th century Ruthwell Cross.
 Robert Burns visited this inn during his ill-fated attempt to recuperate at nearby Brow Well in July 1796.
 There is a regular bus service to Annan or Dumfries.
 Winter opening times may vary.